benfredj/indicator-athantime/README.md

 # indicator-athantime
 This is a Ubuntu indicator that shows the athan times.

-It depends on the libraries: gtk+-2.0 gstreamer-0.10 appindicator-0.1 itl
+It depends on the libraries: -litl -lm `pkg-config --libs gtk+-3.0` `pkg-config --libs  appindicator3-0.1` `pkg-config --libs  gstreamer-1.0`

+Features:
+-
++ shows athan times
++ shows current hijri date (based on the Umm Alqura Calendar)
++ play athan sound
++ play notification sound before and after athan

 How to use:
 -